 Daniel was also guest singer for the arrival of Pope Benedict at Barangaroo in 2008, has been a guest performer at the annual Merry Makers concert, and was a finalist for both The Rob Guest Endowment and The Joan Sutherland Scholarship.
 He has taught at, and is a graduate of, the Australian Institute of Music.

 Well accomplished in both theatre and studio vocal techniques and attitudes, Daniel’s skills extend to arranging, producing, song writing, and teaching.
 As a result of his studies and broad musical interests, Daniel’s repertoire includes opera, lieder, musical theatre, cabaret and contemporary music.

 In 2014 – 2016 Daniel toured in the international production of Les Misérables covering the role of Jean Valjean and playing it over 100 times.
-Last year he played the role in Christchurch, New Zealand.
+Since then he has re-created the role in Christchurch, Hobart and the Riverside Theatre, Parramatta.